Mycelium Robotics

 The best candidates are passive

 The strongest robotics engineers are almost never actively looking.
-They are embedded in demanding programmes, doing interesting work, and not checking job boards.
+They are embedded in demanding programs, doing interesting work, and not checking job boards.

-Job postings, LinkedIn advertising, and inbound strategies find the active candidates — not the passive ones.
-In a market this specialised, the active pool is not where the best candidates are.
+Job postings, LinkedIn advertising, and inbound strategies find the active candidates, not the passive ones.
+In a market this specialized, the active pool is not where the best candidates are.

 Reaching passive candidates requires direct, personalised outreach backed by enough technical credibility to be taken seriously.